 What Other Hiking Shoes Should You Consider?

 If support is a primary consideration, we recommend the Salewa Mountain Trainer Lite GTX.
-For stylistic versatility, we also like the Arc'Teryx Aerios FL GTX, though this model doesn't offer the same support or comfort.
+For stylistic versatility, we also like the Arc'teryx Aerios FL 2 GTX, though this model doesn't offer the same support or comfort.
+Our favorite all-arounder is the Salomon X Ultra 4 Gore-Tex, and the Hoka Anacapa Low GTX takes the cake for comfort.

 — Ben Applebaum-Bauch